Powerlearnproject/se-day1-assignment-HellenDianaNjeri/README.md

 **Explain what software engineering is and discuss its importance in the technology industry.**

-Software engineering is a branch of computer science that involves the systematic application of engineering principles to the development, operation, and maintenance of software.
+Software engineering is a branch of computer science that involves the systematic application of engineering principles to the development, operation, and maintenance of high quality software.

 **Importance of software engineering in the technology industry.**